LopemigueISEP/lei-24-s2-1nb-g312/docs/sprintC/US020/01.requirements-engineering/Readme.md

 **From the specifications document:**

->	The green spaces for collective use, often called ”gardens” and ”parks”, are fundamental for people’s quality of life, especially in urban or semi-urban contexts.
+>	Transcribe: The green spaces for collective use, often called ”gardens” and ”parks”, are fundamental for people’s quality of life, especially in urban or semi-urban contexts.
+>
+> Justification: Interest of naming green spaces.

->	Green spaces for collective use can vary significantly in dimensions and available amenities.
+>	Transcribed: Green spaces for collective use can vary significantly in dimensions and available amenities.
+>
+> Justification: Information that green spaces can differ in typology.

->	The green spaces for collective use managed by MS can significantly vary in size and installed equipment:
+>	Transcribed: The green spaces for collective use managed by MS can significantly vary in size and installed equipment:
 • Garden - garden space with or without trees with little or no equipment (may have a basic irrigation system or/and benches);
 • Medium-sized park - green space with a few hundred or thousands of square meters with a wooded garden area, it includes some infrastructures such as toilets, drinking fountains, irrigation system, lighting, children’s playground (for example, Quinta do Covelo, Jardim d’Arca de ´ Agua);
 • Large-sized park - multi-function space with diverse garden spaces, and woods, including varied equipment and services (for example, Parque da Cidade).
+>
+> Justification: Differentiation in the typology of green spaces: garden, medium-sized park and large-sized park.

 **From the client clarifications (Questions posted on Moodle):**